How to Understand Your Thresholds and Why They Matter

 - Thinking thresholds are just failures rather than helpful information.

-- Trying to operate at your maximum capacity instead of your sustainable capacity.
+- Trying to operate at maximum capacity instead of a steadier capacity.

 - Assuming thresholds stay the same from day to day.